Yastrid Is Your No.1 Cog Threads Manufacturer

 When Can You Sleep On Your Side After Cog Threads?

 Sleeping on your stomach or side puts pressure on your face.
 It is essential to take care of your sleeping position.
 The doctor’s advice is to sleep on your back for – about a week after the cog thread treatment – with your head straight propped up on a pillow, so there are no chances of pain.
 This sleeping position will also help you minimize a minor swelling you immediately get after a thread lift.

 Is Cog Thread Lift Permanent?

 A cog thread lift is temporary – usually lasts 2 to 3 years.
 You should note that any facelift procedure can’t stop the aging process completely, but the results remain visible for many years.

 How Many Times Can You Do A Cog Thread Lift?

-As said above, while the results of cog thread last longer than some of the other face rejuvenation treatments, you must receive maintenance treatments every 1 year in case of PDO thread lifting and 3 years in PCL procedures.
+As said above, while the results of cog thread last longer than some of the other facial rejuvenation treatments, you must receive maintenance treatments every one year in case of PDO thread lifting and three years in PCL procedures.

-In both cases, its better to go with your doctor advice as he/she will suggest you better – considering on your desired goals specific age-reversal needs.
+In both cases, it’s better to go with your doctor’s advice as he/she will suggest you better – considering your desired goals specific age-reversal needs.

 Can Cog Threads Cause Nerve Damage?